 Remember, don't be fooled by any of these schemes.
 Hold on to your hard-earned money!

 Rule to live by: If it sounds too good to be true... it probably is.

-Over the last several years, our nation has made enormous progress in expanding access to capital for previously under served borrowers.
-Despite this progress, however, too many families are suffering today because of a growing incidence of abusive practices in a segment of the mortgage lending market.
-Predatory mortgage lending practices strip borrowers of home equity and threaten families with foreclosure, destabilizing the very communities that are beginning to enjoy the fruits of our nation's economic success.
+Over the last several years, our nation has made enormous progress in expanding access to capital for previously under-served borrowers.
+Despite this progress, too many families suffer because predatory mortgage lending practices strip borrowers of home equity and threaten families with foreclosure.

-If you believe you have been a victim of predatory lending practices there are Federal agencies that can help.
-Please refer to the list of agencies below and contact the organization or agency that you think can help address your specific problem.
+If you believe you have been a victim of predatory lending practice, federal agencies can help.
+Please use to the list of agencies in the External Links below to contact the organization that can best help with your specific problem.

 Review the FBI "2010 Mortgage Fraud Report Year in Review" (Pulished August 2011)

 U.S. Department of Housing and Urban Development - Local Resources

 This City of Stockton web page last reviewed on --- 6/15/2015